cs-course-stu/CS3245-NUS-HW2/src/README.txt

-This is the README file for A0000000X's submission
+This is the README file for A0213835H-A0214251W's  submission

 == Python Version ==

-We're using Python Version 3.7.4 for this assignment.
+We're using Python Version 3.7.4 and 3.7.6 for this assignment.

 == General Notes about this assignment ==